DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 ### TableEditColumnHeaderCellProps

-Describes properties passed to a component that renders a cell within the command column and header row.
+Describes properties passed to a component that renders a command cell within the header row.

 A value with the [TableCellProps](table.md#tablecellprops) shape extended by the following fields: